What is fluoride?

 - You should avoid swallowing anti-cavity mouthwash and rinse products.

-- Sensitive teeth may be a sign of a serious problem that requires prompt care.
+- If your teeth are sensitive after using fluoride, this may be a sign of a serious problem that requires prompt care.

 - Products containing stannous fluoride may create staining on the teeth, which is not harmful and may be removed by a dentist.